Pork Sausage Rolls

 Delicious pork sausage rolls.

-Heat oil in a medium fry pan over medium heat.
+Heat oil in a medium fry pan over medium-low heat.

-Saute garlic, onion and curly for 5-10 minutes until translucent.
+Saute garlic, onion and celery for 10-15 minutes until translucent.
+You don't want to colour the veggies, only soften them.
 Add bacon and continue to cook for a further 3-5 minutes.
 Don't let the bacon brown.
 Transfer to a bowl and allow to cool.

 Add the pork mince, bread crumbs, 1 egg and salt and pepper to the bowl with the onion mixture.
 Use your hands to mix it all together.

-Law out a rectangle of pastry, longer edge closest to you.
+Lay out a rectangle of pastry with the longer edge closest to you (Refer to Notes).
 Brush along both long edges of pastry with whisked egg.

 Get 1/5 of the filling and shape into a long log shape down the middle of the pastry.
 Ensure the meat is tight and compact and doesn't have any gaps.
 Roll it up and use the egg wash to seal it closed.